 Boss Relationship Worksheet

-Success at work is highly impacted by your relationship with your immediate supervisor; therefore, it is important to cultivate a good working relationship with your boss.
+Success at work is highly influenced by your relationship with your immediate supervisor; therefore, it is important to cultivate a good working relationship with your boss.
+That begins with gaining a better understanding of who s/he is and their modus operandi.

 Are you ready to improve your working relationship with your boss?
 The Boss Relationship Worksheet will help you do just that.